Learn WordPress Website Seo Step-By-Step- A Comprehensive WordPress SEO Tutorial for 2025

 Regular monitoring keeps SEO progress on track.

-6.3 Setting Performance Goals
+6.3 Setting Performance Goals For Your WordPress Website SEO

 To constantly optimise and set specific SEO goals, such as ranking in the top three for target keywords within 6 months or increasing organic traffic by 25% a year, these goals must be measurable through analytics.